vaish-shankar1/Summer-of-SQL/README.md

 # Summer of SQL - Challenges

-A collection of SQL challenges created by Will Sutton as part of the Summer of SQL training program.
+A collection of SQL challenges created by Will Sutton.
 These hands-on exercises were designed to build practical SQL skills by exploring a wide range of functions and techniques, primarily using Snowflake.

 | Case Study | Topic | Link to Challenge | Link to Solution |
 | :--- | :--- | :--- | :--- |